ecoglab/aied/README.md

 #### "preprocessing.ipynb"
 ###### This notebook was created to preprocess intracranial EEG data.
 Input is a .EDF iEEG file.
 Output is a .csv file containing the preprocessed iEEG.
 #### "aied.ipynb"
-###### This notebook contains our automated spike detector.
+###### This notebook contains our automated IED detector.
 Before using this detector, please download the "model_aied.pt" file, containing our pretrained network, and indicate where this file is stored in the detector notebook.

 ## Sample data
 #### "sample_eegdata.csv"